 Who It’s For:

-Operated by a special division of the U.S. Army, the National Museum of Health and Medicine is free and open Wednesday through Sunday from 10 a.m. to 5:30 p.m.
+The National Bonsai & Penjing Museum is free and open every day from 10 a.m. to 4 p.m.
 Free parking on site.
 Visit their online exhibits and learn more about their programs here.

 Want to learn more about the many ways to experience life in D.C.?
 Join the District Fray community, where you’ll gain first access to exclusive events in the District.
 Become a member and support local journalism today.